MLB: It's deadline day to save opening day, 162-game season - NewsBreak

 Monday was picked as a deadline because MLB Commissioner Rob Manfred says at least 28 days of training are needed before the season starts.
 The union has not said whether it agrees, and baseball has shortened spring training to as few as three weeks in the past.

-Baseball’s ninth work stoppage, its first since 1995, started Dec.
+Baseball’s ninth work stoppage started Dec.
 2. Spring training games were to have begun Saturday and already have been canceled through March 7.

+Just three players attended the talks Sunday: Max Scherzer, Andrew Miller and Marcus Semien.
+Scherzer left the ballpark before bargaining broke for the night.

-Halem phoned union chief negotiator Bruce Meyer on Sunday morning and asked for a 1-on-1 session in place of the scheduled larger group gathering.
+Deputy Commissioner Dan Halem telephoned union chief negotiator Bruce Meyer on Sunday morning and asked for a 1-on-1 session in place of the scheduled larger group gathering.

 That started a series of four short meetings characterized as an exchange of ideas that gave the union and MLB a better idea of the tradeoffs it would take to reach the endpoint of bargaining that began last spring and resulted in the sport’s first work stoppage since 1995.

-Players and teams entered deadline day far apart on many key issues and unresolved on others.
-The most contentious proposals involve luxury tax thresholds and rates, the size of a new bonus pool for pre-arbitration players, minimum salaries, salary arbitration eligibility and the union’s desire to change the club revenue-sharing formula.
+Players and teams enter deadline day far apart on many key issues and unresolved on others.
+The most contentious proposals involve luxury tax thresholds and rates, the size of a new bonus pool for pre-arbitration players, minimum salaries, salary arbitration eligibility and the union’s desire to change the club revenue sharing formula.

 In addition, MLB has tied the elimination of direct free-agent compensation to players agreeing to higher luxury tax rates and still wants to expand the playoffs to 14 teams rather than the union’s preference for 12.
 MLB also has kept its proposal for an international amateur draft on the table.